 Increased traffic means increased risk, in the air as well as on the road.
-In general, airplane travel is considered a safe mode of transportation, even though airplane crashes result in more frequent fatalities and can result in lawsuits involving serious personal injuries as well as wrongful death charges.
+In general, airplane travel is considered a safe mode of transportation, even though airplane crashes do result in more frequent fatalities and often result in lawsuits involving serious personal injuries as well as wrongful death claims.
 Nonetheless, there are cases in which pilots or passengers manage to survive air accidents with minimal injuries or none at all.
 Remember Captain Sullenberger who made a safe emergency landing on the Hudson River?

 Yes, after discussing your options with an experienced personal injury attorney, you may decide to pursue a legal claim against the parties believed to be liable.
 Whether you have a successful case will depend on the cause of the accident.
 Your attorney will carefully follow the investigation of the crash to determine where responsibility lies.
 It may rest with the owner and/or operator of the aircraft, the manufacturer of the aircraft or its parts, those who maintain the vehicle, or, even, in some cases, the federal government.
 In many cases, the judge or jury may determine that there is “comparative fault," meaning, for example, that both the pilot and the manufacturer bear some portion of responsibility.

 At Jaroslawicz & Jaros we have represented and obtained compensation for residents of a New York City apartment building that was severely damaged in an airplane crash caused by New York Yankee pitcher Cory Lidle.

 In matters of personal injury and wrongful death, our results speak for themselves.
 The attorneys at Jaroslawicz & Jaros have achieved verdicts or settlements of over $1 Million for hundreds of individual clients.